Zackory/mm2026/README.md

 ## Course Description

-In this project-based course, you'll learn about mobile manipulation through hands-on experience working with real mobile manipulators.
+In this course, you'll learn about mobile manipulation through hands-on experience working with real mobile manipulators.
 You'll gain experience with teleoperation, autonomy, perception, navigation, manipulation, and human-robot interaction, all within the context of mobile manipulators.
-You'll also learn about robot design, collaborative research, and applications for mobile manipulators.

-This is a graduate-level project-based course for students interested in mobile manipulation.
-There are no exams nor textbook assignments.
-You will be working with a group of your peers to develop solutions to real-world problems through the control of a mobile manipulator.
-There are two projects where you will work with **_real mobile manipulators_** and build on state-of-the-art methods from scientific literature, all leading to a video recording, live robot demonstration, presentation, and short paper to disseminate your results.
+This course is structured as a hands-on introduction to mobile manipulators.
+Lectures will provide base concepts on topics in mobile manipulation, followed by in-class lab-style implementations on real-world mobile manipulators.
+The course will culminate in a final project with a small team on a topic/problem of the students' choosing that connect many of the mobile manipulation techniques learned throughout the semester.

+The primary goal of this course is to provide you with a practical understanding of mobile manipulation in real contexts.
+Upon successful completion of this course, you should: 1) Have a practical understanding of perception, action, human-robot interaction, and robot learning for mobile manipulation.
+2) Have hands-on experience in the design of mobile manipulation algorithms that operate in the real world.
+3) Have a stronger grasp on the mobile manipulation research process, including defining goals, developing methodologies, and disseminating results.
+4) Have familiarity with relevant literature and the state-of-the-art.
+5) Have experience identifying problems and tasks that could benefit from mobile manipulation and developing robot manipulation methods that enable robots to perform these tasks.

 ### Pre-Requisites
-Prior experience with the Python programming language is encouraged and extremely beneficial.
+Prior experience with the Python programming language is encouraged and beneficial.

----

-## History and Example Projects

-This course has been developed and inspired based on a prior project-based course on mobile manipulation for robotic caregiving, taught at CMU and Georgia Tech.

-Examples of past mobile manipulation projects can be found on the following course webpage: [16-887: Robotic Caregivers and Intelligent Physical Collaboration (2023)](https://zackory.com/rc2023/)

-## Credit

-Earlier versions of this course were co-developed and co-instructed with [Prof. Charlie Kemp](https://charliekemp.com) at Georgia Tech.
-Early versions at Georgia Tech emphasized robotic caregiving through mobile manipulation: [Robotic Caregivers](https://sites.gatech.edu/robotic-caregivers/).

 ![RCICP](mm.jpg)